bhadrra/Search-inside-files/README.md

 ## Additional features:

 * Case sensitivity
+* Can search recursively in the folder or not
 * Print results as PrettyTable (one table for all files or one table per file)
 * Can also return the result as an OrderedDict